Growth hormone

 Growth hormone (GH) or somatotropin, also known as human growth hormone (hGH or HGH) in its human form, is a peptide hormone that stimulates growth, cell reproduction, and cell regeneration in humans and other animals.
 It is thus important in human development.
-GH also stimulates production of IGF-1 and increases the concentration of glucose and free fatty acids.
+GH also stimulates production of insulin-like growth factor 1 (IGF-1) and increases the concentration of glucose and free fatty acids.
 It is a type of mitogen which is specific only to the receptors on certain types of cells.
 GH is a 191-amino acid, single-chain polypeptide that is synthesized, stored and secreted by somatotropic cells within the lateral wings of the anterior pituitary gland.

-A recombinant form of hGH called somatropin (INN) is used as a prescription drug to treat children's growth disorders and adult growth hormone deficiency.
+A recombinant form of HGH called somatropin (INN) is used as a prescription drug to treat children's growth disorders and adult growth hormone deficiency.
 In the United States, it is only available legally from pharmacies by prescription from a licensed health care provider.
 In recent years in the United States, some health care providers are prescribing growth hormone in the elderly to increase vitality.
 While legal, the efficacy and safety of this use for HGH has not been tested in a clinical trial.
-Many of the functions of hGH remain unknown.
+Many of the functions of HGH remain unknown.